 As the Big Book says, “Life will take on new meaning.
 To watch people recover, to see them help others, to watch loneliness vanish, to see a fellowship grow up about you, to have a host of friends — this is an experience you must not miss.
 We know you will not want to miss it.”
 At Jaywalker Lodge, we don’t want you to miss out on it either.
 You deserve to live a joyous and free life in recovery with loneliness as a thing of the past, used only to help others.
 Join us and together we can recover.

 Alcoholism and addiction are often accompanied by traumatic and painful experiences and consequences.
 One of the most common is acute, severe loneliness, complete with isolation, separation, being shunned, or feeling too ashamed to participate in life with our loved ones.
 As we lose control and power to the disease, we lose much else.
 We cannot maintain our relationships and are relegated to superficial dealings with people who support our disease and prey upon it.
 However, there is a solution — the 12-Step program of spiritual action.
 One of the beautiful rewards of this program of recovery is an end to loneliness, as we find community and companionship among others who are just like us.
 Even more than that, our pains and handicaps become tools to help others find their own life in recovery.
-At Jaywalker Lodge, we wish only to help as many men as possible walk this road of happy destiny alongside us.
-Call us now at (866) 529-9255.
+At Jaywalker Lodge, a rehab for men in Colorado, we wish only to help as many men as possible walk this road of happy destiny alongside us.
+Call us now at (866) 445-1269.